 Put Together a Car Emergency Kit

-You should keep certain things in the car with you, that you will need to stay warm or try to fix your problem.
-Here is a car emergency kit checklist, so you won't forget anything crucial:
+It would help if you kept certain things in the car with you, that you will need to stay warm or try to fix your problem.
+Here is a car emergency kit checklist so that you won't forget anything crucial:

-Bring your medications with you everytime you leave the house, in a bag or in your pocket.
+- Bring your medications with you everytime you leave the house, in a bag or your pocket.
 Things that you may need on the go, such as a rescue inhaler.

 Always bring your portable oxygen concentrator DC adapter while on a car trip, as well as your portable oxygen concentrator if you need it.

-BONUS: Hand and foot warmers that you activate and stick in your gloves or boots, emergency flares or reflectors, first aide kit, battery powered radio.
+BONUS: Hand and foot warmers that you activate and stick in your gloves or boots, emergency flares or reflectors, first aid kit, battery-powered radio.

 Safetly Tips for Driving